-Such good old Japanese Ame candies are not only available at almost any supermarket in Japan, but in recent years, I also sometimes see those being sold on online shopping sites outside of Japan.
+Such good and old Japanese Ame candies are not only available at almost any supermarket around the country, but in recent years, I sometimes see those being sold on online shopping sites outside of Japan.

 1. Shio Ame (塩飴)

 Shio Ame is a classic Japanese Ame candy that tends to be preferred during the hot summer months.
 This is because the hard candy contains salt as a main ingredient, as the word “Shio (塩)” means salt in Japanese.

 2. Kuro Ame (黒飴)

 Kuro Ame is a classic Japanese Ame hard candy with a blackish color as the word “Kuro (黒)” means black in Japanese.
 Actually, its black color comes mainly from the main ingredient, brown sugar.

 3. Shoyu Ame (醤油飴)

-“Shoyu (醤油)” is the Japanese word for soy sauce, the quintessential Japanese seasoning widely used in the world, so Shoyu Ame is made with soy sauce.
-You might imagine that the hard candy is salty rather than sweet, but Shoyu Ame is not salty at all.
-Instead, the Japanese candy contains the umami flavor of soy sauce.
-Additionally, this Ame has such a gentle sweetness that it is really delicious.
+“Shoyu (醤油)” is the Japanese word for soy sauce, so Shoyu Ame is made with soy sauce.
+Though you might imagine that the Japanese hard candy is salty rather than sweet, Shoyu Ame is not salty at all.

 4. Nikki Ame (ニッキ飴)

-We Japanese sometimes call cinnamon “Nikki (ニッキ)”.
-More precisely, the word, Nikki refers to the cinnamon made in Japan.
-As you can guess, Nikki Ame is the classic Japanese hard candy with a cinnamon flavor.
-This Ame candy has a slight sharp flavor of Nikki in addition to a right amount of sugar.
-However, it doesn’t give the tongue any heat sensation.
+We Japanese sometimes call cinnamon “Nikki (ニッキ)”, which, more precisely, refers to the cinnamon that is produced in Japan.
+As you can guess from this, Nikki Ame is the classic Japanese hard candy with a cinnamon flavor.

 5. Hakka Ame (ハッカ飴)

 Hakka is represented as “薄荷” by the Chinese character used in Japanese writing, which refers to Japanese peppermint.
 Therefore, Hakka Ame is different in taste from Western peppermint candies.